SunOner/sunone_aimbot/README.md

 - Windows_capture `bool`: Use the old capture method.

+- head_correction `bool`: If there is a head in the detected object, then it is aimed at the head.
+- body_y_offset `float`: Allows correction of y coordinates inside the body detected box.
-- y_offset `float`: Allows correction of y coordinates inside the detected box.
+- head_y_offset `float`: Allows correction of y coordinates inside the head detected box.

 - mouse_auto_shoot `bool`: Automatic shooting.
 - auto_aim `bool`: Automatic targeting.
 - mouse_sensitivity `float`: The sensitivity of the mouse, the higher the value, the less the shaking of the sight.